AnonShell/agam-space/README.md

 [![Release](https://img.shields.io/github/v/release/ramesh-lingappan/agam-space?include_prereleases&label=version)](https://github.com/ramesh-lingappan/agam-space/releases)
 [![License](https://img.shields.io/badge/license-AGPL--3.0-blue.svg)](./LICENSE)

+End-to-end encrypted file storage you can self-host.
+All files and metadata encrypted on your device before upload.
+Zero-knowledge architecture - the server cannot access your files or encryption keys.

+**About the name:** Agam (அகம்) is Tamil for "inner" or "heart" - fitting for a platform where your data remains private.

 ## ⚠️ **BETA SOFTWARE - USE WITH CAUTION**

 **Agam Space is in early beta and not ready for production use.**